stennety/mywebsite/_posts/2015-09-01-preloading-assets-into-the-cache-for-subsequent-pages.md

 ---
-layout: post
+layout: "post"
-title: Preloading assets into the cache for subsequent pages
+title: "Preloading assets into the cache for subsequent pages"
 ---

 In some scenarios (e.g. having a landing page with the login to the client) the assets needed for subsequent pages are known, can preloaded into the cache and speeds up their first page view.

 <!--more-->

 ## Load assets without executing